XyloTron: Overview

 Unlike traditional wood identification techniques that rely on microscopic analysis by trained experts, the XyloTron uses image-based classification.
-It captures standardized images of a wood surface using a digital camera and controlled lighting, then compares the sample against a model trained on verified reference specimens.
-The system’s hardware and software are open-source.
-Models used by the XyloTron are trained using labeled image datasets of known wood species, typically derived from museum-quality reference collections.
+It captures standardized images of a wood surface using the XyloScope then compares the image of the unknown specimen against a model trained on verified reference specimens.
+The system’s hardware and software are open source.
+Models used by the XyloTron are trained using labeled image datasets of known wood species, typically derived from scientific-quality reference collections.
 Because it is designed to work offline, the XyloTron can be deployed in remote field locations without internet access.
-Field trials in South America, Southeast Asia, and Africa have demonstrated the system’s utility in intercepting timber suspected to be harvested illegally.
+Field trials in South America, Southeast Asia, and Africa have demonstrated the system’s utility in identifying timber suspected to be harvested illegally with minimal field agent training.